Last updated: April 15, 2025

 One account manager described their experience:

 "We only have annual sales goals - no weekly, monthly, or quarterly targets.
-I talk to my boss maybe once a month and only get out in the field 2-4 times a month."
+I talk to my boss maybe once a month and only get out in the field 2-4 times a month.
+The longer sales cycle means less daily pressure, and helping improve patient outcomes makes the job fulfilling.
+Most of my colleagues have been here 5+ years because of the low-stress environment."

 Construction Sales Representative